Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

-At the beginning of 2019, Yedroudj {et al.} \cite {Yedroudj2019_3players} redefine the 3-players concept, integrate the possibility to use a stego-key, treat the problem of discretization, goes through convolution modules to have a scalable solution, and use a suitable steganalyzer.
+At the beginning of 2019, Yedroudj {et al.} \cite {Yedroudj2019_3players} redefined the 3-player concept, by integrating the possibility of using a stego-key, treating the problem of discretization, going through convolution modules to have a scalable solution, and using a suitable steganalyzer.
 The proposition is not comparable to classical adaptive embedding approaches, but there is a real potential to such an approach.
-The Bit Error Rate is sufficiently small to be nullified, the embedding is done in the textures parts, and the security could be improve in the future.
-As an example, the probability of error with a steganalysis by Yedroudj-Net\cite{Yedroudj2018_Net}, under equals errors prior, for a real payload size 0,3 bpp\footnote{A Hamming error correcting codes ensures a null BER theoretically for most of the images, and thus a rate of 0.3 bpp for those images.} for images of from BOWS2 database is 10,8\%.
-This can, for example, be compared to the steganalysis of WOW\cite{Holub2012_WOW} in the same conditions, which give a probability of error of 22.4\%.
-There is still a security gap, but this approach paves the way to many research.
-There are still open questions on the link between Alice-agent and Bob-agent, on the use of GANs, and on the definition of losses and the tuning of the compromises between the different constraints.
+The Bit Error Rate is sufficiently small to be nullified, the embedding is done in the texture parts, and security could be improved in the future.
+As an example, the probability of error with a steganalysis by Yedroudj-Net\cite{Yedroudj2018_Net}, under equal errors prior, for a real payload size 0,3 bpp\footnote{A Hamming error correcting code ensures a null BER theoretically for most of the images, and thus a rate of 0.3 bpp for these images.} for images of from BOWS2 database is 10.8\%.
+This can, for example, be compared to the steganalysis of WOW\cite{Holub2012_WOW} using the same conditions, which give a probability error of 22.4\%.
+There is still a security gap, but this approach paves the way to much research.
+There are still open questions on the link between Agent-Alice and Agent-Bob, on the use of GANs, and on the definition of losses and the tuning of the compromises between the different constraints.